Quick Take

 ©Cheryl Ann Studio/Shutterstock.com

-To the best of your ability, act like nothing has happened.
-Wash the bedding and go on as if they didn’t pee.
-Focus on supervision indoors, frequent potty breaks, and big rewards for peeing outside.
+To the best of your ability, act as if nothing has happened.
+Focus on supervision indoors, frequent potty breaks, and big rewards for urinating outside.

-Punishing your dog by rubbing their nose in the mess, dragging or locking them outdoors, or hurting them in any way is counterproductive.
-Even if they do link the punishment to their mess (which is unlikely unless you can catch them in the act), they’ll only learn to hide from you while they pee.
+Punishing your dog by rubbing their nose in the mess, dragging them or locking them outdoors, or hurting them in any way is counterproductive.

 Dogs are less likely to pee on the bed again if you remove the scent of their urine completely.